 Creating respectful academic environments

-If you interact with students in a laboratory, clinical, classroom, or library setting you have the opportunity to proactively establish respectful learning environments.
-Taking preventative actions can increase students’ ability to engage, decrease the likelihood that sex- and gender-based violence and harassment will occur, and establish guidelines for how you will respond if it does occur.
+If you interact with students in a laboratory, clinical, classroom, or library setting, you have the opportunity to proactively establish respectful learning environments.
+Taking preventative actions can increase students’ ability to engage, decrease the likelihood that sex- and gender-based violence, harassment, and discrimination will occur, and establish guidelines for how you will respond if it does occur.
 Here are some suggestions.

 - Share your expectations for online and in-person interaction norms.